GoogleCloudPlatform/spanner-migration-tool/cmd/README.md

 HarbourBridge accepts the following options for --source-profile, specified as "key1=value1,key2=value,..." pairs:

-`-schema-sample-size` Specifies the number of rows to use for inferring schema (only for DynamoDB).
-By default, the schema sample size is 100,000.
+`-file` Specifies the full path of the file to use for reading source database schema and/or data.
+This can also point to a file stored in GCS e.g., gcs://<bucket_name>/<file_path>.
+This flag is optional, and file can also be piped to stdin, if available locally.

+`-format` Specifies the format of the file.
+This flag is also optional, and defaults to `dump`.
+This may be extended in future to support other formats such as `csv`, `avro` etc.

 ### Target profile (`-target-profile`)